cncf/tag-security/governance/paper-process.md

 where more contributors is needed.
 If using a google doc for the paper, assignments may be done through the "assign to me" feature after highlight the area or by using the "+foo@bar.com" comment feature for the assignee's email.
-Once task, content can begin rough-in
+Once task assignment is complete, contributors can begin content rough-in.

 ### Content rough-in